Kartaverse/PT-Data-Nodes-Docs/docs/usage.md

 The `ptBatchStitcher` node sends a .pts project file to PTGui Pro for batch stitching via the command line.
 This allows you to embed an external stitching task inside a Fusion node graph.
 This node has been tested on macOS, Windows, and Linux with PTGui Pro v12.

 The `ptCSV` node allows you to extract data from a PTGui file and format it as a CSV (comma separated value) based spreadsheet.

+The `"ptSaver` node allows you to write a PTGui file back to disk.
+A .pts document is a json formatted file.